Heavy Russian barrage on Ukraine, no water for much of Kyiv

-Russia has intensified its attacks on Ukraine's power plants and other key infrastructure as the war enters its ninth month.
-Large parts of Ukraine are already experiencing rolling power cuts as a result.
+Russia has intensified its attacks on Ukraine's power plants and other key infrastructure as the war enters its ninth month, forcing rolling power cuts.

 “The Kremlin is taking revenge for military failures on peaceful people who are left without electricity and heat before the winter,” Kyiv region Gov. Oleksii Kuleba said.